scottlaird/HPE_M510/README.md

 To mount the heatsink, I used [12mm M3 screws](https://www.mcmaster.com/96817A912/).
 These specific ones are designed for screwing into plastic and work fine, although 11mm screws would be better.
 10mm is too short to get started.
-Adding a washing would probably limit how far the screws protrude in the back.
+Adding a washer would probably limit how far the screws protrude in the back.

 ### Images